Aung-Thu-Hein/quiz-maker/README.md

-# Quiz Maker
- A PHP-based quiz maker, that generate list of question, track the user answer and give out the result.

- ## Features
+# Learn by Building

+This repository is intended for the developers who want to learn core backend concepts by building app from scratch.
+The app is "Quiz Maker" app that generate quiz and give out the result.
+In this app, you can learn the following concepts

+- Unit Testing
+- Service Container
- - Generating custom quiz
+- Docker
- - API endpoint for quizzes and scroll submission
+- CI/CD using GitHubt Action
+- Some OOP design pattern like DI, Factory and Builder patterns.
+- Clear structure of project.